prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 26. To find the given element in the array using recursion
 #### 27. To return the subset of an array using recursion approach
 #### 28. To print the subset of an array using recursion directly without saving it in any another array
+#### 29. Given an array A of size n and an integer K, return all subsets of A which sum to K.